 Homemade Soapwort Detergent

-Alternatively, you can start out with this small, easy recipe using only a cup of crushed, loosely packed soapwort leaves and three cups of boiling water.
-Simmer for about fifteen to twenty minutes on low heat.
+Alternatively, you can start out with this small, easy recipe using only a cup of crushed, loosely packed soapwort leaves and 3 cups of boiling water.
+Simmer for about 15 to 20 minutes on low heat.
 Allow to cool and then strain.

 Note: The soap only keeps for a short period (about a week) so use it right away.
 Use caution as this can cause skin irritation in some people.